Demolition (preparation of fireplace)

 Room seal kit - £150

 The installation will take you from a prepared recess to a fully functioning wood burning stove to current building regulations.

 Some flues may be narrow and cannot accommodate a flue pipe entering into them with the required manufacturer stated air gaps around the wood burning stove.
-In these cases an adjustable joint may have to be used to conform with building regulations.
+In these cases an adjustable joint or 45 degree bends may have to be used to conform with building regulations.

-Our liners come with a pot hanging bird and rain cowl as standard.
+Our liners come with a bird and rain cowl as standard.
 If you would like other chimneys capped or a cowl added we can do this at the time of the installation.

 5" liners can only be connected to DEFRA approved stoves.
 This is something worth thinking about when deciding on a stove model as many wood burner manufacturers have DEFRA approved ranges if you are looking for a cheaper liner.